MOURC Proceedings Archive - Cranes Accepted

 86:1072014-05-10County Road 45 one-half mile north of state highway 30Steele(record #2014-036, Accidental, vote 1-6).
 The bird was one-half mile away making detailed observation difficult.
 The description was extremely vague for this species.
 Even if the identification was correct, the experimental Wisconsin flock birds were not considered.
 The description does not indicate if there were radios or leg bands.
 Not Accepted

 Former summer resident west.
 Ten records since 1900: five spring, four fall, and one undated.
-Recorded in one (2010) of the last ten years.
+Last recorded 2010.
+Currently, only vagrants originating from the northwestern Canadian flock are acceptable as potentially valid records.
 Federal designation: Endangered.

 Notes: